raeldominiquini/freisribeiro.github.io/_posts/2016-06-03-Theoretical-Study.md

 theme_color: 302F2D
 ---

+A lot of work, research and advancements have been done concerning light issues within the past decades.
+When this theme is narrowed into digital fabrication applications, it is possible to find multiple interesting studies and explorations.
+I’ve selected two articles that make different connections between light and technology, but at the same time they use a similar process.

 #### 1. Parametric tools and digital fabrication for the design of luminous ceilings, Rita Saad

+Rita Saad developed in 2004, a thesis that investigates the use of digital computation into architectural lighting.
+By modeling different forms and shapes in Rhino, Saad built, in a 3d printer, various prototypes, to create a tile that can be applied on the ceiling.
+Her main purpose is to create new ceilings designs that can substitute the usual flat roof, by improving its luminosity.
+The author also uses the advantages of the LED lights to achieve a better performance.

 {% include image.html url="/media/Caustics/ceiling1.JPG" width="50%" description="Light Study." %}